imagekitio/docs-keep-a-changelog/media-library/overview/folders.md

 ### Access control and permissions

 A restricted media library user cannot create folders at the root of the media library.
 Furthermore, such a user needs at least "contribute" permission on the parent folder of any location to be able to create new folders.

+You can share a folder with a restricted user by providing "Can contribute" or "Can manage" access to it; this will allow them to start uploading their own assets and creating folders inside it.